MultithreadCorner/Hydra.Python/docs/Vector.rst

     vec5[1] = 0.5678
     print (vec5)  # (0.1234,0.5678,0.9101,0.1121)

-Vector4R object can be multiplied or divided by a real value while it can be added or subtracted with another Vector4R object.
+The Vector4R object can be multiplied or divided by a real value while it can be added or subtracted with another Vector4R object.
 One Vector4R object can be multiplied by another Vector4R object.